microsoft/SQL_LogScout/README.md

     - [StorPort trace](https://docs.microsoft.com/archive/blogs/askcore/tracing-with-storport-in-windows-2012-and-windows-8-with-kb2819476-hotfix) which gathers information about the device driver activity connected to STORPORT.SYS.
     - High_IO_Perfstats - collects data from disk I/O related DMVs in SQL Server
     - Performance Monitor counters for SQL Server instance and general OS counters
+1. **LightPerf** - collects everything that the GeneralPerf scenario does, _except_ the Extended Event traces.
+This is intended to capture light perf data to get an overall system performance view without detailed execution of queries (no XEvents).

 # Sample output